The Chola Dynasty: Rulers, Administrations, Decline

 • In Sanskrit literature, Kesava Swami composed the significant work Nannaranava Samkshevam.

-Comparison of Chola Dynasty with Other Contemporary Empires
+Comparison of the Chola Dynasty with Other Contemporary Empires

 The Chola Dynasty engaged with different South Asian kingdoms during great dynastic diversity.
 A short comparison: